Predicting every Premier League team's top goalscorer in 2025/26

 Chelsea - Cole Palmer

-In a team that is quickly becoming rammed with exciting talent, Cole Palmer still stands out as the superstar of the side - and Ladbrokes is predicting that he will once again be Chelsea's top Premier League scorer next season.
+In a team that is quickly becoming rammed with exciting talent, Cole Palmer still stands out as the superstar of the side - and Ladbrokes is predicting that he will once again be Chelsea's top Premier League scorer.

 Crystal Palace - Jean-Philippe Mateta

-In a summer where transfer rumours for strikers have been flying around almost endlessly, Jean-Philippe Mateta's name has stayed surprisingly out of the headlines - but that is simply Crystal Palace's gain.
+In a summer where transfer rumours for strikers were flying around almost endlessly, Jean-Philippe Mateta's name stayed surprisingly out of the headlines - but that is simply Crystal Palace's gain.

 The enigmatic Frenchman has scored 30 goals across the past two Premier League campaigns, helping Palace turn around what could have been a difficult season last term to end with a comfortable mid-table finish and an FA Cup - and with Oliver Glasner's style of play suiting the big striker to a tee, we're expecting another goal-laden campaign at Selhurst Park.